-Siesta Key, Clearwater and Fort Walton offer some of the best Gulf Coast beach landscapes with soft white sand and sparkling emerald waters, while Vero Beach, Amelia Island and Delray Beach are quiet Atlantic Coast beaches where you can embrace the easy-going atmosphere.
-If you’re looking to pick up colorful seashell treasures, head to Sanibel and Captiva Island, Marco Island or Caladesi and Honeymoon Island, while Venice Beach offers you a chance to discover prehistoric shark teeth along the shoreline.
+Florida is full of postcard-worthy white-sand beaches.
+Siesta Key, Clearwater, and Fort Walton offer some of the best Gulf Coast beach landscapes with soft white sand and sparkling emerald waters, while Vero Beach, Amelia Island, and Delray Beach are quiet Atlantic Coast beaches where you can embrace the easy-going atmosphere.
+If you’re looking to pick up colorful seashell treasures, head to Sanibel and Captiva Island, Marco Island, or Caladesi and Honeymoon Island, while Venice Beach offers you a chance to discover prehistoric shark teeth along the shoreline.

 Springtime means you can explore some of Florida’s most beautiful natural landscapes without feeling bogged down by the heat.
 With over 360,000 acres of land, there is no better spot to go hiking in Florida than at Ocala National Forest, where you can make your way through the world’s largest scrub forest to reach Juniper Springs.
 Big Shoals State Park features 80-foot limestone bluffs over the Suwannee River, while Florida Caverns State Park allows you to explore damp caves loaded with million-year-old stalagmites and stalactites.

 Cruising through the city or in state parks during the spring is a beloved pastime that the entire family can enjoy.
 Enjoy exploring the Sanibel Island Bike Trails and nearby J.N.”Ding” Darling National Wildlife Refuge, admire ocean views from the Hollywood Broadwalk, or bike through the small town of Cedar Key to enjoy its historic charm.
-Adventurous cyclists can peddle through the 15-mile Shark Valley Trail in the Everglades, considered the king of trails in Florida, to spot alligators, turtles and birds.
+Adventurous cyclists can peddle through the 15-mile Shark Valley Trail in the Everglades, considered one of the best bike trails in Florida, to spot alligators, turtles and birds.